- Things are getting real! Your bump is no longer concealable, and you’ve probably gained about 15+ pounds so far.

 You’re 25 weeks pregnant, and it’s probably dawned on you that soon you’ll actually have to deliver this baby.
 That might be a little scary, but it’s also exciting!
 What’s cool is that most hospitals will let you pre-register for delivery, which means you can fill out your admissions paperwork early so you don’t have to stand around filling out a bunch of forms while in the throes of labor.

-Baby at 25 weeks is as big as a head of cauliflower, measuring 13.6 inches in length and weighing nearly 1.5 pounds.
+Baby at 25 weeks is as big as a head of cauliflower, measuring about 13 inches in length and weighing between 1.5 and 1.75 pounds.
 At 25 weeks, baby’s size is starting to feel tangible.
 This baby thing is happening soon!